 The fact is that as omnichannel became table stakes for success in the retail industry, discouraging or preventing shoppers from seamlessly switching between digital and physical channels will simply push customers away.
 Customers use the channels they want to use based on where they are in their decision-making process.
 Thus, stores, mobile apps, review sites, and anything else today’s consumer relies on to make purchases must not be seen as siloed, standalone touchpoints, but as one interconnected experience.

-Our recent Modern Consumer Research Report found considerable evidence pointing to this shift in how consumers shop in 2019 across industries and channels.
+Our recent research report found considerable evidence pointing to this shift in how consumers shop across industries and channels.
 In fact, we found that webrooming is far more common than showrooming.
 74 percent of consumers in our study reported webrooming this year, while only 57% said they engaged in showrooming.

 We found that stores tend to win consumers over in the following areas: